Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

 Note: Adapter callbacks are invoked in a sequential fashion.
 An adapter shouldn't block a callback since this will prevent PnpBridge from making forward progress.

+## Sample Camera Adapter
+The following [readme](src/PnpBridge/Adapters/Camera/readme.md) provides details on a sample camera adapter that can be enabled with this preview.

 ## Folder Structure

 ### /deps/azure-iot-sdk-c-pnp